Meet the speakers

 Working from a variety of locations in Europe and Asia, and running international IP programs have given Zoriţa a unique perspective on what it takes to succeed in a global marketplace and the challenges of IP protection, brand building and protection and enforcement.
 She has extensive experience in the field of trade marks, copyright, Internet (including domain names) and in running anti-counterfeiting program.

-Arty is a partner in Rouse's London office but will be moving to Osborne Clarke at the end of February 2017.
+Arty moved to Osborne Clarke at the end of February 2017.

 Arty has extensive experience in IP litigation, including acting in the Nokia counterfeit goods in transit case.
 She has acted in litigation involving well-known marks, trade mark infringement and validity (distinctiveness and non-use), shape marks, passing off (traditional and extended form), repackaging of pharmaceuticals, exhaustion of rights, border enforcement measures, unregistered design rights, right to repair.